Episode Transcript

 different as a kid like She used to like having

-more grown up conversations.
-I suppose just using more words
+more grown up conversations, I suppose just using more words

-now that their future, and things like that.
-But such
+at their future, and things like that.

 Speaker 1 (10:49):